 NOTE: if you are participating in the 7-week summer program and have not completed GERM 204 before the program begins, you will do the readings for the theater class in English, and will receive GERM 298 (3 cr) for the theater class.
 If you have completed 204, you will do the readings in German, and will receive GERM 302 (3 cr).

 This program is open to undergraduate and graduate UNL students in good academic standing.
 While applications from non-UNL students may be considered, preference will be given to UNL students.

 Professor of German; Section Head

 Accommodations and Other Arrangements

-- Students will have access to public transport throughout the program, and the cost of a train pass is included in the program cost.
+- Students will have access to public transport throughout the program.

 See the Budget Sheet (at the top of this page).
 See the Financial page on the Education Abroad website for useful information.